Setting up black elements with the right mix of CMYK

 How to properly set up black elements and areas

-For text, thin lines, and small elements, always make sure you use pure black, i.e. Black (K) set to 100%, while the three other colors (C, M, and Y) are set to 0%.
+For text, thin lines, and small elements, always make sure you use pure black, i.e. Black (K) set to 100%, while the three other colours (C, M, and Y) are set to 0%.

 For larger areas and elements, use a composite form of black, i.e. Cyan ( C )= 30%, Black (K) = 100%, and Magenta (M) and Yellow (Y) = 0%.

 These instructions apply to any image editing program (Adobe Photoshop, Adobe InDesign, etc.), although they were originally made in Adobe Illustrator.
-This is because color palettes work the same way in any program.
+This is because colour palettes work the same way in any program.